 We make it a priority to thoroughly discuss the treatment possibilities with you and your child.
 We want you to understand why we're recommending certain treatments, and we listen carefully to your ideas and preferences.

-If you come to Children's for an evaluation but you live outside the Boston area, then at your appointment with us, we will work with you to find professionals in your area who can provide ongoing care.
-Whether it's at Children's or somewhere else, we will help your child get the treatment she needs.
+If you come to Boston Children's for an evaluation but you live outside the Boston area, then at your appointment with us, we will work with you to find professionals in your area who can provide ongoing care.
+Whether it's at Boston Children's or somewhere else, we will help your child get the treatment she needs.

 Removing possible causes of headaches